- CATALOG SLIDESHOW

 The supportive cycle:

 Earth makes Metal

 Metal creates Water

 Fire melts Metal

 Water extinguishes Fire

-When the elements are in balance relative to one another they work together for our optimal health.
-When they are out of balance, due to a variety of reasons, they contribute to the decline of health.
-It is beyond the scope of this brief introductory article to discuss the depth with which this is explained within the Traditional Chinese Medicine and philosophy.
+When the elements are in balance relative to one another, they work together for our optimal health.
+When they are out of balance, due to a variety of reasons, they contribute to the decline of our health.
+It is beyond the scope of this brief introductory article to discuss the depth with which this is explained within Traditional Chinese Medicine and philosophy.
 For those who want to learn more I would recommend Power of the Five Elements: The Chinese Medicine Path to Healthy Aging and Stress Resistance by Charles A. Moss M.D.
-(2010) and The Web That Has No Weaver : Understanding Chinese Medicine by Ted Kaptchuk (2000).
+(2010) and The Web That Has No Weaver: Understanding Chinese Medicine by Ted Kaptchuk (2000).

 Don't forget to check out the Beginners’ Guide to Meridians and Crystals Part 2

 |Read more articles like this in the following category:|